pushpendra-choudhary/react-native-custom-code-input/README.md

 # react-native-custom-code-input

-A simple react native code input component for both iOS and android plaforms.
+A simple react native code input component for both iOS and android platforms.